OpenEvalProject/evals/manuscripts/elife-37138/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/37138/elife-37138-fig5-v1.jpg)

-**Figure 5.:** 12 piracy from host intrinsic factor.(A) Schematic (left) and measured CFUs (right) from an experiment in which B. thetaiotaomicron recipient cultures (parent or ∆btuG2) received recombinant human IF with or without vitamin B12, or the filtrate from the last IF–B12 wash.
+**Figure 5.:** (A) Schematic (left) and measured CFUs (right) from an experiment in which B. thetaiotaomicron recipient cultures (parent or ∆btuG2) received recombinant human IF with or without vitamin B12, or the filtrate from the last IF–B12 wash.
 Recipient cultures were plated for CFUs over time.
 Data are representative of two independent trials; *p<0.05 for black bars compared against red, yellow or blue bars; error bars indicate ± SD from two biological replicates.
 (B) Schematic (left) and SEC-MALS traces at 362 nm absorbance (right) of recombinant human IF and/or recombinant BtuG2 incubated with vitamin B12.
 362 nm absorbance measures B12-associated proteins and each trace represents one of the four conditions illustrated in the schematic.
 Data are representative of two independent trials.
 (C) Schematic (left) and CFUs (right) from an experiment in which B. thetaiotaomicron recipient cultures (∆btuG2) received recombinant human IF with or without vitamin B12 or the filtrate from the last IF–B12 wash, and donor supernatant from B. thetaiotaomicron strains (∆btuB2 or ∆btuG2).
 Recipient cultures were plated for CFUs over time.
 Data are representative of two independent trials; *p<0.05 for black bars compared against red, yellow or blue bars; error bars indicate ± SD from two biological replicates.

 To test whether BtuG2 acquires cobalamin from IF directly, we incubated cyanocobalamin with IF and/or recombinant BtuG2 and determined the relative amounts of the vitamin associated with each protein by SEC-MALS.
 As expected, incubation of BtuG2 with cyanocobalamin produces a distinct absorbance peak at 362 nm corresponding to the elution volume for BtuG2 (Figure 5B).
 Similarly, incubation of IF with cyanocobalamin produces a 362 nm absorbance peak at the elution volume corresponding to IF.
 Notably, addition of BtuG2 to IF-cobalamin shifts the majority of the 362 nm absorbance to the elution volume for BtuG2 (Figure 5B).
 This suggests that BtuG2 can directly acquire cobalamin from an IF-cobalamin complex.